Special Education Complaint

 - Download a Special Education Complaint form in Spanish / Descargar un Educación Especial Formulario de Queja en español »

 Filing a special education complaint

-Once we receive the complaint, one of our UFT Liaisons to the DOE's Division of Students with Disabilities and English Language Learners will review it.
-Bronx and Queens complaints go to Kerry Yefet, and Brooklyn, Manhattan and Staten Island issues go to Emma Mendez; and District 75 (for all five boroughs) and Manhattan issues are handled by Elizabeth McGovern.
+Once we receive the complaint, one of our UFT Liaisons to the Division of Specialized Instruction and Student Support will review it.
+Bronx and Queens complaints go to Kerry Yefet; Brooklyn and Staten Island issues go to Emma Mendez; and District 75 (for all five boroughs) and Manhattan issues are handled by Elizabeth McGovern.

 Generally, within 48 hours, you will receive a call or an e-mail to acknowledge receipt, verify information and obtain additional details.
 If necessary, we will ask for student-specific information at that time.
 We will then work with you to determine the appropriate mechanism for resolving the issue.

-If the situation is not resolved with the two to three weeks, and the underlying problem concerns a violation of federal or state laws or regulations, the complaint is forwarded to MaryJo Ginese, the vice president of special education, for review.
-A determination is made as to whether the complaint should be sent to the State Education Department for resolution.
+If the situation is not resolved with the outlined timeframe and the underlying problem concerns a violation of federal or state laws or regulations, the complaint may be sent to the State Education Department for resolution.
 The confidentiality of personally identifiable student information is protected throughout the process.